Independent African news, markets, culture and politics.

 South Africa: Pig farm murder trial resumes in Polokwane court

-Earlier in the week, the State withdrew charges against co-accused Adriaan Rudolph De Wet, who has agreed to testify under South Africa’s Section 204 procedure.
-In exchange for his testimony, De Wet will face prosecution only if the court finds his testimony to be less than “frank and honest.”
-During prior proceedings, De Wet claimed that he was coerced by Olivier to dispose of the victims’ bodies in a pigsty following the shootings.
+Earlier in the week, the State withdrew charges against co‑accused Adriaan Rudolph De Wet, who has agreed to testify under South Africa’s Section 204 procedure.
+De Wet will face prosecution only if the court determines that his testimony is not “frank and honest.”
+In previous proceedings, he claimed that Olivier coerced him into disposing of the victims’ bodies in a pigsty after the shootings.
+The victims were reportedly shot on Olivier’s farm, while Ndlovu’s husband was also shot at but survived.

 Scroll to Top